 The Adult Family Home Council is the exclusive representative of Adult Family Home Providers who receive Medicaid payments.
 The organization negotiates and enforces the Collective Bargaining Agreement, which is re-negotiated every two years, coinciding with the state’s budget biennium.

-Bargaining for the 2015-17 biennium resulted in an arbitration decision including:
+Bargaining for the 2021-2023 biennium resulted in a negotiated contract including:

 - Training Benefits

 - Improvements and Retention of the Meaningful Day Activity Program

 - Improved Response Time from DSHS Case Management